analogdevicesinc/msdk/Examples/MAX78000/CNN/digit-detection-demo/README.md

         #endif
         ```

     * For the MAX78000FTHR, the TFT display is **disabled** by default.
 The TFT display is not supplied with the MAX78000 Feather board.
 The compatible 2.4'' TFT FeatherWing display can be ordered [here](https://learn.adafruit.com/adafruit-2-4-tft-touch-screen-featherwing).
-To _enable_ the display code, uncomment `#define ENABLE_TFT` in [example_config.h](example_config.h)
+To _enable_ the display code, uncomment `#define TFT_ENABLE` in [example_config.h](example_config.h)

         ```C
         #ifdef BOARD_FTHR_REVA